Organization, People & Governance

 If you have any issues or concerns related to your study, ideas and suggestions about improving our educational program or any other graduate school relevant topics, you are welcome stop by and talk to the Dean every Thursday from 4 pm to 5 pm in Sunstone Building, 1st floor, small meeting room (room 107, under the staircase).

-Deputy to the Dean
+Deputy Dean

-The Dean may ask the President to appoint a Deputy to the Dean from the faculty in order to assist the Dean and ensure continuity of Graduate School leadership and operations.
-Usually the Chair of the Track Representatives Committee is chosen as Deputy to the Dean.
+The Dean may ask the President to appoint a Deputy Dean from the faculty in order to assist the Dean and ensure continuity of Graduate School leadership and operations.
+Usually the Chair of the Track Representatives Committee is chosen as Deputy Dean.
 The Dean may delegate to the Deputy any operational matters but must personally make final decisions wherever the Dean’s approval is required by the Rules of the Graduate School.
 The Deputy takes over the Dean’s responsibilities wherever the Dean has a conflict of interest.

-The current Deputy to the Dean is Gasper Tkacik
+The current Deputy Dean is Gasper Tkacik.

 Track Representatives